 Report a highway problem

 We can’t promise to repair every defect but we can promise to check every report.
-We have intervention levels for different types of defects with the most common that lead to repair works being issued including:
+We have a risk based inspection policy and will check every report.
+If we identify risks, works are raised.

 Issue outside our network